A Bowl of Ten Benefits.

 - Time-saver.
 We all have busy and hectic schedules.
 And if you love to cook and create in the kitchen, take advantage of convenient products blended with good nutrition.
 This is why my Sunny Six Can Salsa is so perfect – it’s best of both worlds with canned ingredients saving you time but still giving you necessary nutrition.

-Cheers to happy and healthy celebrations!
+Cheers to happy and healthy meals and celebrations!

 - 1 can (15 oz.) sliced peaches in light syrup, drained and chopped

 - 1 can (15 oz.) diced mangos in light syrup, drained

 - 1 can (20 oz.) pineapple tidbits in 100% juice, drained

 - 1 can (14.5 oz.) petite diced tomatoes, drained

 - 1 can (15.25 oz.) sweet kernel corn, drained